Mathematics and Math/Science Courses 2013-2014

 The degree requirements outlined in this catalog are intended to be used for students entering Wheelock in the 2013-14 academic year.

 Applies mathematics to understanding social and personal issues, with some sections focusing on a theme.
 Mathematical concepts include percentages, ratios and proportions, probability, descriptive statistics, and functions.
 Emphasizes mathematical process; uses mathematical software.
 Meets three periods per week, with an additional study group led by a math leader.
 General Education: Foundations of Knowledge and Inquiry Mathematics.
 Introductory.

 Concepts and Processes I, II, and III

 4 credits each

 Deepens understanding of Number and Operation; Algebraic Thinking; Geometry and Measurement; and Probability and Data Analysis.
 Emphasizes problem-solving, justifying reasoning, mathematical communication, representation, and mathematical connections.
 Intended for prospective teachers.
-Three-semester sequence, meets three periods per week, with an additional study group led by peer tutor.
+Threesemester sequence, meets three periods per week, with an additional study group led by a math leader.
 General Education: Foundations of Knowledge and Inquiry Mathematics.
-For students entering prior to September, 2010: First two semesters satisfy the Core requirement in Mathematics.

 Intensive Concepts and Processes I and II